Leveraging the SBA 8(a) Program for Growth and Opportunity

 The SBA 8(a) Program was designed to help socially and economically disadvantaged small businesses, like Copper River, compete in the marketplace and access federal and private procurement markets that would likely be unavailable to them otherwise.

-For DOD entities, direct award contract thresholds are increased to $100M without justification.
+For DoD, NASA, and the Coast Guard, 8(a) direct award CONTRACT thresholds are increased to $100M without justification.

-For non-DOD entities, direct award contracts may be awarded to an Alaskan Tribal 8(a) entity of up to $25M without justification.
+For other, non-DOD entities, 8(a) direct award contracts may be awarded to an Alaskan Tribal 8(a) entity of up to $30M without justification.

 The Steps to a direct award Contract